SteffySenson/sOURce/README.md

 Thought Process<br>
 ---------------<br>

 This is my first attempt at building a Website using Django.
 I have researched about basic requirements needed for projects using Django from tutorials and documentation.
 I used VSCode for the project. 'sOURce' seems like an ideal name for the project, since I had to learn it from the scratch ;) and also the highlighted 'OUR' is source gives a feeling of belonging in using the webchat.
 The simple interface makes it easier for user to navigate through the site.
-I use Asynchronous JS
+I am working on the rest of the features to be added to the webapp.

-In future the app will be able to -<br>
+Soon, the app will be able to -<br>

 -Delete and edit the previous messages.<br>
 -User Authenticated for login.<br>